Homemade Tomato Sauce

 I know I've been complaining about it all summer, but this has been a strange garden year, at least for us here in the Denver Metro area.
 We had unseasonably cool temps in July and August and a boat load of rain most of it coming three weeks ago.
 These two jars are the total of the tomatoes that were in my garden, and I had to buy some to actually make this much.

 I froze some of the Roma Tomatoes as they ripened so they wouldn't go bad before I had enough to make some sauce.
 The beefsteak tomatoes rotted with all the rain.
 I also grew some Green Zebra tomatoes, but they did not peel well enough to get any sort of meat for the sauce.
 (Hubby says they are good in salads though).
+I'll list the ingredients that I put in (because I don't measure, I just taste)-

 *Tomatoes, peeled and seeded.
 I like to use a variety because my cousin says it is "like symphony in your mouth"